 It is their little book of handpicked clothing design manufacturers and clothing sample makers.
 These are clothing manufacturers swimwear entrepreneurs found over years of trial and error and they guard it as fiercely as Khaleesi was with her dragon eggs (any GoT fans in here?).

-The initial hunt
+The initial hunt for swimwear manufacturers

 You might want to spend some time combing through about 30 Google search pages.
 Some swimwear and apparel manufacturers may not have optimized websites and probably sit on the 42nd Google search page.

 Google isn’t your only option, libraries are wealthy in their knowledge, too.
 Yes, believe it or not, libraries do still exist, and they have exclusive paid access to some databases and directories.
 It’s no skin off your back to check those out, as well, because some manufacturers may not even have a web presence.

 Not only are they great to scout manufacturers, but also fabric suppliers, as well.
 You’ll never be short on the plethora of expos that take place, and here are some starting places to kick start your search:

 Another great option is talking to fashion school and swimwear incubators.
 Most often than not, these programs have industry connections that are not only rich in resources but vetted and verified, so you know you’ve struck a gold mine when you get referred.

 Lastly, try your luck by inquiring about manufacturers other brands are utilizing.
-This option might be tricky since swimwear brands may be reluctant to divulge such information, but a quick search into their manufacturing capacities may open up a few doors for you.
+This option might be tricky since swimwear brands may be reluctant to divulge such information.
+But a quick search into their manufacturing capacities may open up a few doors for you.

 Know what to ask from the shortlist of swimsuit manufacturers

-To get this list started, figure out how much work needs to go in to get your swimwear pieces manufactured and the overall process from handing in your techpack to receiving samples and finally getting the final product into retail shelves.
+To get this list started, figure out how much work needs to go in to get your custom swimwear pieces manufactured and the overall process from handing in your tech-pack to receiving samples and finally getting the final product into retail shelves.

-1. Domestic vs international manufacturer:
+1. Domestic vs international swimwear manufacturers

 There are advantages and disadvantages for both.
 Overseas manufacturers are cost competitive, but long distance relationships can be tough and will require you to establish clear channels of communication and stricter quality control processes.

 2. Minimum order quantities

 Some manufacturers may agree to a lesser MOQ in the interest of building long term fruitful relationships but regardless of the outcome, be prepared for potential negotiations and budget tweaks you may have to make.

-3. Manufacturing categories:
+3. Manufacturing categories

 A non-negotiable recommendation is to always go with a manufacturer who works in swimwear.
 Don’t fall asleep at the wheel with this one because you might find yourself tough out of luck if you decide to go with a manufacturer specializing in casual wear when your label is all swim and no casual.

 4. Manufacturing competencies

-Sometimes, you may find it that a manufacturer may not be able to replicate your CADs exactly as you have imagined it due to feasibility issues.
+Sometimes, you may find that a manufacturer may not be able to replicate your CADs exactly as you have imagined it due to feasibility issues.
 Small changes such as stitch type, finishes, bindings may not all be available to your chosen manufacturer.

 5. Manufacturing seasonality

-Discuss with your potential manufacturing hubs about their production capacities and associated timelines to ensure consistent turnarounds.
+Discuss with your potential partners about their production capacities and associated timelines to ensure consistent turnarounds.

 6. Fabric handling

 Do a bit of research and obtain this information from your manufacturer itself.
 Some manufacturers provide presentations detailing their capabilities, so it would be in your best interest to schedule a call and discuss all the semantics to ensure success down the road.

 7. Intellectual property

 Protecting your designs against theft could be a real issue regardless of your decision to go domestic or overseas with your clothing manufacturer.

 If you decide to go with an overseas swim manufacturer, have your shipping processes sorted and get in touch with partners who will work seamlessly and effectively to reduce your go-to-market time.

 9. Costs and turnaround times

 Similarly, note down turnaround times so that you aren’t constantly falling through the roof trying to coordinate with your front end retail options and your back end production.

 10. Cultural fit

 Production practices can differ depending on the location of your apparel manufacturer.
 Sourcing ethical and fair work will require you to do a more of a deep dive such as looking into their policies, sustainability goals and assessing their overall work ethic.

 11. Communication efficiency